-Hot Cocoa “Charcuterie” Boards Are Our Favorite New Holiday Trend
+Hot Cocoa "Charcuterie" Boards Are Our Favorite New Holiday Trend

 Coconut and rock candies are among the unique components on @no2pencilblog's lineup.
 And is that salt we spy to combine with the caramels?
 Yum.

-Frosted animal cookies (like Mother's Circus Animal Cookies; $2.50, Amazon) and Andes Mints ($17.40 for 120, Amazon) on a hot cocoa charcuterie board like this one by @kateburning will please the kids and kids at heart.
+Frosted animal cookies (like Mother's Circus Animal Cookies, $3.18, Amazon) and Andes Mints ($27.99 for 120, Amazon) on a hot cocoa charcuterie board like this one by @kateburning will please the kids and kids at heart.